lfschenone/pixelmural/README.md

 * The mouse position is off by two pixels.
 There is a bugfix in place, but it's ugly.
 * The spectrum source throws a warning, see the console.
 My fault or theirs?
 * Sometimes the bucket doesn't paint all the pixels it should.
 The bug probably comes from the SQL statement.
+* Sometimes with the pencil, when repainting a pixel it doesn't erase it.

 Tasks
 -----
 * Preview
 * 404, error handling
 * Mobile version
-* Cookies to remember things like the grid and colors
 * Set up payments
+* Cookies to remember things like the grid and colors?
-* When zooming and moving, only load the pixels that change
+* When zooming and moving, only load the pixels that change?
-* Further optimise data transfer
 * Further customise Spectrum

 Further tasks